risc0/risc0/website/docs/proof-system/proof-system-sequence-diagram.md

 #### Part 1: Circuit Setup

 This setup is transparent and establishes the public parameters for the prover & verifier.
-These public parameters include the number and length of the trace columns, the choice of hash function and Merklization structure, as well as a full enumeration of the constraints that are to be enforced.
+These public parameters include the number and length of the trace columns, the choice of hash function and Merkleization structure, as well as a full enumeration of the constraints that are to be enforced.

 #### Part 2: Program Setup